vukasin-stanojevic/NumericalOptimization/README.md

 # Numerical Optimization

-Numerical Optimisation is a C++ library for executing and testing different unconstrained optimisation algorithms.
+Numerical Optimization is a C++ library for executing and testing different unconstrained optimisation algorithms.
 The project is based on Vilin written in MATLAB.
 Although this library is standalone, the idea is to eventually delegate heavy Vilin computation directly to C++ to speed it up.

-## Vilin, a MATLAB GUI application for Numerical optimisation
+## Vilin, a MATLAB GUI application for Numerical optimization

 https://github.com/markomil/vilin-numerical-optimization

-## Optimisation Methods
+## Optimization Methods

 - Gradient
   - Gradient Descent